bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 - [ ] Base package for extension defined correctly
 - [ ] Extension specific properties defined in the project.properties file
 - [ ] No sensitive data defined in the property file

+## Controllers
+- [ ] Namimng conventions are being respected
+- [ ] No business logic should be found in controllers - use services
+- [ ] No flexiblesearch queries included and no access to data layer - access only via a facade or service
+- [ ] No use of models in a controller - should only be DTOs
+- [ ]
+## Converters and Populators
+- [ ] Naming conventions respected
+- [ ] No business logic in populators
+- [ ] Prefer populators in a converter that direct logic in a converter, though it's acceptable
+- [ ] No usage of models as targets.
+Only DTOs should be used

+## Interceptors
+- [ ] Naming conventions respected
+- [ ] Very minimal logic as performance impact is huge
+- [ ] Correct interceptor being used e.g no saving logic in a validation inteceptor

 ## Data Model
 - [ ] Defined data models are consistent with design